ekingery/py-coding-exercise/EK-NOTES.md

 * Removed `unicode` and `str` magic methods no longer necessary in python3
 * Tweaked line length to adhere to [PEP-8](https://www.python.org/dev/peps/pep-0008/)
 * Simplified the csv open
   * 'r' is default, 'b' is no longer necessary, [U is deprecated](https://docs.python.org/3/library/functions.html#open)
 * `__repr__` as written was causing an infinite recursive loop
- * I'm curious as to the reason for this
+  * I wonder why?
   * I made the output format match the original implementation, however it seems that using `__str__()` as opposed to `__repr__()` might be preferred because `repr()` is suggested to return a [valid python expression](https://docs.python.org/3/library/functions.html#repr)
   * I found the previous two items worth noting, but not worth spending much time on